Life (a Foundation)

 However, genetic codes are not immutable.
 They change over time.
 If they did not change, then all life, if any even existed, would have the same genetic code.
 Therefore, life is not protecting the genetic code of its ancestors, it is protecting its specific genetic code, which it shares with others of its species.
 Since our genetic codes all share some similarities with other genetic codes, then life could be protecting the actual existence of genetic codes.

 When a living cell divides, it must make a copy of its genetic code.
 Sometimes, a mistake is made when copying a gene.
-This mistake is a genetic mutation, and it can change how well its living cell is able to survive.
+This mistake is a genetic mutation, and it can change how well its living cell functions and even whether it is able to survive or not.

 Some genetic mutations are always bad, neutral or good for the survival of the cell or the organism.
 For instance, if a mutation prevented a cell from making a needed protein, then the cell would die.
 If a mutation allowed an organism to better absorb nutrients from its food, then that organism would have a better chance of surviving and reproducing.